What is a field sales app? A guide for consumer brands

 What is a field sales app?

 A field sales app is a mobile platform that automates the day-to-day work of field reps and feeds real-time data back to sales leaders.
-It handles retailer visits, order capture, merchandising audits, scheme execution, and expense claims — all from a single handset.
+It handles retailer visits, order capture, merchandising audits, scheme execution, and expense claims from a single handset.
 For FMCG and consumer goods brands, it replaces notebooks, paper order forms, and fragmented WhatsApp updates with structured, time-stamped, geo-tagged data.

-Why consumer brands need one
+Why consumer brands need a field sales app

 1. Workflow automation